 Fast-forward 50-odd years and the ageing process does have its advantages - it gives us a chance to draw on feelings that we were unable to express as small boys.

 That's why this website is pitched in a light-hearted fashion.
 After all, the hobby cuts no ice in today's hard-nosed society and this is especially the case at the parties I'm invited, where the people I meet are constantly looking over my shoulder in case someone more interesting enters the room.

 'The train now standing at platform four is the five o' four for Forfar, calling at Fife.
-The first four coaches are for Forfar...the far five coaches for Fife.
-The first four coaches reach Forfar at four fifty-four and the far five reach Fife at five forty-five!
+The first four coaches are for Forfar...the far five for Fife.
+The first four reach Forfar at four fifty-four and the far five at Fife at five forty-five!'

 For many spotters the end of steam overshadowed everything, but locking away one's feelings will not dispose of them, rather it evokes a lot more feelings besides.
 Once you start unearthing childhood memories long lost in the mists of time a much bigger story starts to unfold; you begin to develop an extraordinary affection for old red telephone boxes, Dinky Toys, Hornby Dublo trains, Vespa scooters, frog-eyed Sprites, old bangers with running boards and starting handles - even women PCs in stockings and suspenders.
 Indeed much of what has disappeared during the past fifty years means something special to someone in one form or other, especially BR steam in everyday service.

-Take the enthusiast who bought two tickets for the last BR steam special.
+...this reminds me of the tale about a hard-core enthusiast who bought two tickets for the '15 Guinea Special'.
 As he settled into his seat by the window, another man asked if anyone was sitting in the seat opposite him.